xpack/logger-ts/README.md

 import { Logger } from '@xpack/logger'
 ```

-To include it in JavaScript CommonJS Node,js code with:
+To include it in JavaScript CommonJS Node.js code with:

 ```javascript
 const { Logger } = request('@xpack/logger')